stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 ### Task 12: RBAC Troubleshooting

+!!! tip
     When working with RBAC, you might encounter permission issues.
 Here's how to troubleshoot them:

     1. **Check API Server Logs**: Look for "Forbidden" messages
     2. **Use the Kubernetes API**: Try operations directly against the API
     3. **Test with kubectl auth**: Use `kubectl auth can-i` to check permissions
     4. **Verify RoleBinding Subjects**: Ensure they reference the correct service account
     5. **Check for Typos**: Verify resource names, apiGroups, and verbs for typos

 Let's create a pod with deliberately incorrect permissions to practice troubleshooting: